Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-4.md

 ## Obtain Signed Cookie

-You must use signed cookies to securely download derfivatives.
+Signed cookies give you the ability to securely download the generated OBJ file for a short period of time.
 To obtain the download URL and signed cookies for the OBJ file:

 1. In the Postman sidebar, click **Task 4 - Download OBJ File > GET Obtain Signed Cookie**.
 The request loads.

-   Note the use of the variables `t1_url_safe_urn_of_source` and `dv_urn_0` as URI parameters.
+   Note the use of the Postman environment variables `t1_url_safe_urn_of_source` and `dv_urn_0` as URI parameters.

 2. Click the **Headers** tab.
 Notice that the `Authorization` header is already defined.